Pay for a COVID-19 test to find out if you can reduce your quarantine period after international travel.

-Under the scheme you can choose to pay for a private COVID-19 test.
+Under the Test to Release scheme you can choose to pay for a private COVID-19 test.
 If the result is negative (and the result of your day 2 test result was negative or inconclusive) you can end your quarantine.

 You cannot take a test until you have been in England for 5 full days.

 The scheme is voluntary and applies to those quarantining in England only.

-If you do not want to opt into the Test to Release scheme, you will need to self-isolate for 10 days.
+If you do not want to opt into the Test to Release scheme, you will need to quarantine for 10 days.

 How to take part in the scheme